BXS-Archipelago/Movie-Finder-MS2/README.md

     Watchlist - Requirement : input field, save button, output required to have option to put a line-through for completed tasks and option to delete from list.

-    Watchlist Bug??!!
-For items created in the watchlist, I have a tick-complete icon and a delete icon.
-I am finding it very difficult to attach the click event so that each serves its purpose individually!
+    Watchlist bug: For items created in the watchlist, I have a tick-complete icon and a delete icon.
+I am finding it very difficult to attach the click event so that each serves its purpose individually.
 Test : I included onclick events for both font-awesome icons in the elements as I couldn't target them using querySelector or getElementsbyId, etc.  Will need further tests and probably tutor support.
 I also need figure out how to save this to Local Storage in the browser!
 (I will set the contact page first and return to this after due to lateness and brain-malfunction!)

     Contact Form Testing : EmailJS service key and template number created and applied in local contact.js.
 The online template test at EmailJS works fine and is sending to my inbox.
 However, several attempts from the gitpod site have not been succesful.
 All form data looks correct.

     Contact-Form Fix.
 Deleted the contents of the template and recreated it as per the form required.
 All working succesfully and emails from webpage received accordingly.

+    Known issue: on the Watchlist page, the list renders successfully.
+The list is saved to local storage and then retrieved successfully.
+The list items are deleted without problem using the font-awesome X icon.
+The tick icon also functions correctly for the line-through, both to select and de-select the line.
+The only issue is that the line-through does not save & retrieve in local storage.
+I contacted Code Institute support for troubleshooting this objective but this communication was unsuccessful.
+I will continue to investigate the issue separately, as I have a good idea what to do but at this point, I was unable to achieve the full functionality.

+    Functionality Testing:

+        ## Navigation bar tested for positioning in desktop, tablet and mobile size, and works fine.

+        ## Navigation links all work correctly on each page.

+        ## Footer positioning : Footer remains at the bottom of the page.
+I chose sticky Footer because the results of the search pages can require some scrolling and it would put large distance between the footer and header otherwise.

+        ## All links work in the Footer.
+Copyright added to footer.

+        ## Hamburger menu works in both Tablet and Mobile Phone display.

+        ## Drop Down links all function correctly in mobile view.

+        ## All links generated from Search Results open in a separate page/tab, allowing the user to easily return to the site.

+        ## Watchlist saves information entered by user to local storage and opens it when the page is revisited.

+        ## Watchlist lines delete upon click of X icon from Local Storage

+        ## Contact page interacts successfully with Email JS.
+Emails are sent to my own inbox from the website.

+        ## Movie Search operation displays results successfully in the lower panel of the search page.
+Movie poster displays where available from IMDb.

+        ## Title and description of movies display.

+        ## The button linking to IMDb by Movie ID works and opens in a separate page as desired.

+        ## Top 50 page buttons work and display grids operate for either Movie API or TV Shows API.